panth345/College-Admission-Cell/README.md

 # College-Admission-Cell
-By Default username is admin and Password is 123
+username is admin and Password is 123